Overview

 In the Home screen, tap Connect to connect to your OBDLink adapter.

-3. From the app's Home screen, tap the Dashboards icon.
+3. From the app's Home screen, confirm that your adapter is Connected and tap the Dashboards icon.

 2. Tap Add Display to add a new gauge to the current dashboard page.

-5. Tap Powertrain Control Module, select Transmission Fluid Temperature (°C, °F), and tap Done.
+5. Tap Powertrain Control Module, select Transmission Fluid Temperature (°F), and tap Done.

-iOS screen with Powertrain Control Module highlighted.iOS screen with Transmission Fluid Temperature highlighted.
+iOS Select PIDs screen with Powertrain Control Module highlighted.iOS Powertrain Control Module screen with Transmission Fluid Temperature highlighted.

 6. You can edit the gauge title if you’d like, then tap Done.